-Christine M. Fork, PhD, MSN, CRNP
+Christine M. Fork, PhD, MSN, CRNP, CRNP-PC

 Core Faculty, Penn MPH Program & Senior.
 Training Specialist, University of Pennsylvania

 PUBH 5010 Intro to Biostatistics, PUBH 7090 Capstone II, & NURS 7540 Quantitative Research Designs & Methods